Monty Porter: Accolades

 In his role as a sports administrator, Monty was awarded in the 1993 Queen's Birthday Honours List as a recipient of The Public Service Medal, which acknowledges outstanding service by employees of the Australian Government and/or state governments.

 During the Australian Rugby League's 2008 Centenary Year a college of the game's historians were asked to retrospectively give a Man-of-the-Match award for each of the 32 Grand finals held between 1954 and 1986 before the official Clive Churchill Medals came into existence.
 Porter was the winner of the 1960 award for his grand final performance against Easts.

 Sports author Larry Writer describes Porter's role in the elite Dragon's side as "a tradesman in a team of stars, a self-described 'plugger' who did his job each game with minimum fuss and maximum efficiency" whose primary job was to "tackle, tackle, tackle" and whose dependability was highly prized by his teammates.
 Writer suggests that such specialists hadn't come into vogue in the 1960s in Australian rugby league but by the 1970s at least one such second-rower was a critical for every successful side and players such as Steve Folkes and David Gillespie are examples of those whose playing and later coaching careers were forged entirely on their defensive capabilities with playing styles similar to Porter's.

 Since 2008 the Cronulla club has awarded the Monty Porter Medal to its first grade Player of the Year.

+Since 2012 the Monty Porter Memorial Cup has been awarded to the team winning the annual Cronulla Sutherland Sharks and St George Illawarra Dragons NRL matches.